ptatian/miscellaneous/SaveAttachmentsWindows7_v2.bas.readme.md

 Finally, install the macros.

+1. Download the macro source code file SaveAttachmentsWindows7_v2.bas.
-1. Back in Outlook, click on the Developer tab and then click the Visual Basic button.
+2. Back in Outlook, click on the Developer tab and then click the Visual Basic button.
 This should open up the Visual Basic Editor window.
-2. Go to File > Import File and navigate to K:\Metro\PTatian\CENTER\ in the dialog.
+3. Go to File > Import File and navigate to the folder where the macro source code file is saved.
-3. Choose the file SaveAttachmentsWindows7_v2.bas and click Open.
+4. Choose the file SaveAttachmentsWindows7_v2.bas and click Open.
+5. The default folder for saving attachments is initially set to D:\.
+If you want to change the initial default, find and replace the folder name in this part of the code:
+        If DefFolder = "" Then
+          Default = "D:\"    ' Set default.
-4. Save the "project" by pressing Ctrl-S or selecting File > Save from the menu.
+6. Save the "project" by pressing Ctrl-S or selecting File > Save from the menu.
-5. Close the Visual Basic Editor (File > Close and Return to Microsoft Outlook).
+7. Close the Visual Basic Editor (File > Close and Return to Microsoft Outlook).

 Once installed, the macros will available in all future Outlook sessions.